ElSicarius/Stolypote/README.md

 ```
 Remember that HTTPS it will not work if you don't specify a domain that has a DNS record pointing to your honeypot.

+You can have 10 domains/subdomains pointing to the same server and the honeypot will listen on all of them and set HTTPs for all the domains.

 # Outputs

 The tool creates his wordlists and logs in the `wordlists` folder.